solidsea98/Neural-Corpus-Indexer-NCI/README.md

 ## What is NCI?

 **NCI** is an end-to-end, sequence-to-sequence differentiable **document retrieval model** which retrieve relevant document identifiers directly for specific queries.
-In our evaluation on [Google NQ dataset](https://ai.google.com/research/NaturalQuestions), NCI outperforms all baselines and model-based indexers:
+In our evaluation on [Google NQ dataset](https://ai.google.com/research/NaturalQuestions/) and [TriviaQA dataset](https://nlp.cs.washington.edu/triviaqa/), NCI outperforms all baselines and model-based indexers:

 | Model | Recall@1 | Recall@10 | Recall@100 | MRR@100 |
 |:-------:|:--------:|:-----:|:-----:|:-------:|